Skip to main content

 ssh -i ${PRIVATE_KEY}.pem ubuntu@${BASTION_PUBLIC_IP} -p 10001

 Step 7.
-Check if IP matches
+Verify IP match

 curl https://ifconfig.me/ip